manpreet-singh-aiml/AQI-JALANDHAR/README.md

 This work was supported by a **Seed Fund Grant** under the project *"Personalized Inhalation Estimation of Spatial-Temporally Distributed Air Pollutants and Recommendations for Healthy Lifestyle"* by **Dr. B. R. Ambedkar National Institute of Technology (NIT), Jalandhar**.

-> 🌟 **Principal Investigator (PI): Dr. Jaspal Kaur Saini**
+> 🌟 **Principal Investigator (PI): Dr. Jaspal Kaur Saini** <br>
 > Recipient of the Seed Fund Grant under which this work was carried out.

-**Er.
-Manpreet Singh** contributed as a Summer Intern at NIT Jalandhar during the course of this work.
+**Manpreet Singh** contributed as a Summer Intern at NIT Jalandhar during the course of this work.
 The authors sincerely thank the institute for the necessary financial support.

 ---